 Figure 2.
-A 12-hour HEO (Molniya orbit) with apogee and perigee altitudes of ~39,000 km and ~800 km.
-The number of hours relative to apogee for the satellite in orbit is indicated, showing that for ~6-8 hours of the 12-hour period, the satellite would have a favourable view of the north.
+A 16-hour HEO or Three Apogee (TAP) orbit with an eccentricity of 0.50, apogee altitude of ~41,885 km and perigee altitude of ~9709 km.
+The number of hours relative to apogee for the satellite in orbit is indicated, showing that for over 10 hours of the 16-hour period, the satellite would have a favourable view of the north.

 Figure 3.
 Lines on the figure show the nadir and ±60° latitude from the nadir for GEO and HEO, while the red dot indicates the Alberta oil sands at ~57°N. From GEO, the viewing angle for a point at this latitude is very large and far from vertical, while from a HEO near the critical inclination (i=63.435°), the viewing angle is favourable when the satellite is near apogee.
 Any longitude offset increases the viewing angle further, compounding the difficulty of high latitude viewing from GEO.